Pop Culture Madness!

 RIP, Scandals, Sad and Odd News

-Mercury use in hat-making, which causes "Mad Hatters Disease", was banned in France in 1898, However the practice continued in the US until 1941, despite 80% of hatmakers being diagnosed with "mercurial tremors", until it was abandoned due to the wartime need for mercury.
+Mercury used in hat-making, which causes “Mad Hatters Disease,” was banned in France in 1898; however, the practice continued in the US until 1941, despite 80% of hatmakers being diagnosed with “mercurial tremors,” until it was abandoned due to the wartime need for mercury.

-George Hopkins, a professional parachutist parachuted onto the top of Devil's Tower in Wyoming, where he became stranded for six days after the rope (which was also dropped from the plane) missed the target, resulting in a rescue operation to retrieve the man.
+George Hopkins, a professional parachutist, parachuted onto the top of Devil’s Tower in Wyoming, where he became stranded six days after the rope (also dropped from the plane) missed the target, resulting in a rescue operation to retrieve the man.

 Regis Toomey and Jane Wyman held the longest screen kiss at 3 minutes and 5 seconds in You're In The Army Now.